jeancarlosg93/jeancarlosg93/README.md

 ## 🚀 Featured Projects

 ### AdoptionHub - Pet Adoption Management System
-- Full-stack C# application using .NET MVC with MySQL database integration
+- Collaborated with a team of developers to create a full-stack C# application using .NET MVC and MySQL
-- Implemented secure user authentication and role-based access control
+- Contributed to the implementation of user authentication system and role-based access management

 ### Pet Adoption API
 - Built comprehensive REST API using Spring Boot with H2 in-memory database